 - The connections between innovation and commercialization: This can help them develop technologies that are aligned with market needs and, therefore, better poised for success

 - What the TTO does with the technology after receiving their disclosures: This sets reasonable expectations and gives them an appreciation for your decision-making and patenting process.

-Fuentek has a lot of experience leading innovator training programs (check out the sample of our work), and we have found time and again that innovators who understand what the TTO does are better participants in technology transfer activities, which in turn helps the TTO be more effective in executing the IP management strategy.
+Fuentek has a lot of experience leading innovator training programs, and we have found time and again that innovators who understand what the TTO does are better participants in technology transfer activities, which in turn helps the TTO be more effective in executing the IP management strategy.

 For example, when innovators understand that you are evaluating their inventions based on competitive intelligence regarding market interest and then proceeding for business reasons (including budget constraints), they are more likely to be cooperative in the later steps of commercialization and less likely to question why a particular invention is not proceeding to patent.

 Put simply: An informed inventor is the best commercialization partner you can have.
 When you invest in your innovators with training, the ROI will be substantial.